jordanate/house-sales-modeling/README.md

 ### Limitations

-A major limitation of my model is the **recency of data**.
+* A major limitation of my model is the **recency of data**.
 As I mentioned, the data in this project comes from house sales in King County, Washington from 2014-2015.
 Therefore, my model is missing 7 to 8 years of information in regard to the evolution of real estate.
 Furthermore, COVID-19 had major impacts on real estate trends, but unfortunately, such patterns cannot be represented through my model.
 If possible, I would like to access more recent information about house sales in King County, Washington to improve my model.

+* As mentioned earlier, two other issues with my models are that there is some multicollinearity between predictors in my model as well as heteroscedasticity with higher price predictions.

 ### Next Steps